-Mountain View Fire Protection District (MVFPD) is a full service fire department providing both fire and emergency medical services.
-MVFPD serves 220 square miles including Boulder, Dacono, Erie, Mead, Niwot, Superior and unincorporated areas of Boulder and Weld counties.
-MVFPD works diligently to be an economic partner and to create and build close, proactive relationships with our communities.
+Mountain View Fire Rescue is a full service fire department providing both fire and emergency medical services.
+MVFR serves approximately 250 square miles including Boulder, Dacono, Erie, Mead, Niwot, Superior and unincorporated areas of Boulder and Weld counties.
+Our agency works diligently to be an economic partner and to create and build close, proactive relationships with our communities.

 The City of Dacono is located in southwest Weld County, one of the fastest growing counties in the State of Colorado.
 Dacono is centrally located to access both the Denver metropolitan area or Northern Colorado communities.
 Located in the heart of the Front Range, Dacono possesses a small town atmosphere with panoramic views of the Rocky Mountains.
 The city encompasses nearly 8.2 square miles, with a future growth boundary of 22 square miles.
 The city has access to Interstate 25, the E-470 beltway and is located about 20 miles northwest of Denver International Airport.
 Spectacular natural beauty combined with a growing local economy and quick access to all the convenience of city life makes Dacono a unique and diverse community.
 With visible access from Interstate 25 and a short driving distance to the mountains, residents enjoy a multitude of seasonal outdoor recreational activities.

 Money Magazine Names Erie as One of the Best Places to Live in America!